AI Readiness Assessment | Data Analytics Consultancy | Why Work With a Data Consultant for Your AI Readiness Assessment

 It examines strategy, governance, data, infrastructure, people, and culture to highlight strengths, gaps, and risks.
 The outcome is a clear roadmap that aligns AI investments with business goals, ensures compliance, and delivers sustainable value.

-Why boards and CEOs should care about AI Readiness
+Why boards and CEOs should prioritise AI Readiness

 Australian organisations are engaging with AI, but many lack sufficient preparedness: